hhxsv5/php-sse/README.md

 ```

 ### Symfony and Laravel demo
->Server: sending events from the server by Laravel or Symdony
+>Server: sending events from the server by Laravel or Symfony

 ```PHP
 use Hhxsv5\SSE\SSE;